Covid-19: Delhi announces weekend curfew. Here is a list of what is not allowed

 Here is a list of what is allowed and what is barred:

 - Essential services will be allowed to function during the weekend lockdown.

-Public transport will also be limited for essential service workers.
+- Only essential workers will be allowed to use public transport during this time.

 - Auditoriums, malls, gyms and spas will be closed.